The woman who dared…

 World premiere on February 15, 1845 at the Teatro alla Scala

-Premiere at the Estonian National Opera on May 22, 2020 is CANCELLED!
+Premiere in the Estonian National Opera on February 3, 2023

 The dramatic life story of Joan of Arc has inspired countless artists over the centuries.
 Composed in barely four months, the score of “Giovanna d’Arco” gives us an insight into an ambitious Giuseppe Verdi who is looking to experiment and innovate, achieving colourful orchestration, rousing choruses and daring vocal writing.
-This is his fifth opera at Teatro alla Scala, following the two big success of “Nabucco” and “I L received by audiences.
-The historical character is presented to us as a combination of historic precision mixed with significant elements of poetic license, the most notorious of which is that his heroine s of which is that his heroine dies on the battle field instead of being burned at the stake as happened in reality.
+It was ecstatically received by audiences.
+The historical character is presented to us as a combination of historic precision mixed with significant elements of poetic license, the most notorious of which is that his heroine dies on the battle field instead of being burned at the stake as happened in reality.
 The love of King Charles for her is the other important original trait of the operatic story.